Third law of thermodynamics: Example: magnetic refrigeration

+At every two-step of the process, the mass of the system decreases, as we discard more and more salt as the "environment".
+However, if the equations of state for this salt is as shown in Fig. 1 (left), then we can start with a large but finite amount of salt, and end up with a small piece of salt that has $T = 0$.

 Specific heat

-A non-quantitative description of his third law that Nernst gave at the very beginning was simply that the specific heat can always be made zero by cooling the material down far enough.
+A non-quantitative description of his third law that Nernst gave at the very beginning was simply that the specific heat of a material can always be made zero by cooling it down far enough.
 A modern, quantitative analysis follows.